Spanish-Japanese Bilateral Programme of Technological Cooperation

 A) Call open throughout the year or specific calls

-The Spanish company that has a project idea presents in the CDTI Innovation a description of it using the following template: (JSIP Form of Collaborative Project Idea).
+The Spanish company that has a project idea presents in the CDTI Innovation a description of a proposal using the following template: (JSIP Form of Collaborative Project Idea).
 This information is focused on the Spanish participation in the project and must reflect the most outstanding technical characteristics and commercial viability of the project, in addition to the general information related to the company.
 The document serves as a basis to be able to give the company a first opinion on the project proposal and suggest, where appropriate, modifications or changes of approach that improve the project.

 Although there is more than one Spanish entity in the project, only one international application will be registered by the entity that is responsible for representing the consortium before the CDTI Innovation.